 - It is one of the largest and the oldest Buddhist temples in Bangkok.

-Nearby Attractions: Sanam Luang, Bangkok City Pillar Shrine, Khao San Road and Wat Phra Kaeo.
+Places to Visit Nearby are: Sanam Luang, Bangkok City Pillar Shrine, Khao San Road and Wat Phra Kaeo.